Special Naval Landing Forces: Service dress

 The uniforms of SNLF troops were exactly the same as those worn by members of the Imperial Japanese Navy Land Forces.
 The single exception was the SNLF Paratroopers who had their own specialized uniforms.

 When on board ships, the sailors of the SNLF wore their standard IJN blue or white uniforms, but on land the SNLF wore a uniform similar to that of the Imperial Japanese Army.
 Originally they wore their shipboard dress during ground combat as well, but in the mid 1930s it was replaced with a specialized land uniform.
 The land uniform consisted of a green single breasted tunic with a stand and fall collar with three buttons which ran down the front, which is often referred to as Rikusenfuku (陸戦服).
-These uniforms were also worn by regular Naval troops temporarily deployed on land.
+These uniforms were also worn by regular Naval troops deployed on land.
 The SNLF usually wore this uniform with the collar open over the IJN's white trimmed teeshirt, or a heat resistant khaki button-up shirt later in the war.
 Towards the end of the war, the three-button uniform was replaced by a similar four-button green uniform known as the Class III (三種), which was intended to be the standard combat dress for all members of the Imperial Japanese Navy.
 In the final stages of the war, what was left of the SNLF could be seen wearing the previously mentioned uniforms, a green five button work uniform, or even a button-up undershirt and trousers.
 Officers wore their uniform with a shirt and tie, sometimes omitting the tie during combat or in hot weather.
 The tie was originally dark blue, but was later changed to green.
 Green long trousers or pantaloons were worn as standard along with the wool puttees or canvas gaiters for enlisted and leather gaiters for officers.
 All, except mounted troops (who wore breeches and high leather boots), wore this uniform with horsehide, pigskin or leather ankle-boots.